Mom reveals more details about relationship between KSU student killed on campus, her accused killer

 Fortner said that as far as she knew, Harris didn’t have a car.

 “I’m actually shocked that he was even there.
-I don’t know why he was there,” Forner said.
-“They had broken up back in December, but they did agree to be friends.”
+I don’t know why he was there,” Fortner said.
+“They had broken up back in December but they did agree to be friends.”

 Fortner said the breakup was heated, but she wasn’t aware of any violence.